-Deliver to the Office of Contract Compliance and A Administrator Support MH 338 This griev ance was
+Deliver to the Office of Contract Compliance and Administrator Support MH 338 This grievar nce was

-received on (date) by and was
+received on (date) by a nd was

-delivered by (check one)
+delivered by (check o ne)

-( ) certified or registered, restricted del personal delivery ivery, return receipt requested mail;( ) l
+() certified personal deliv or registered, restricted delivery, return receipt requested mail;() very

 GRIEVANT NAME: DATE:

 DIVISION:

-DEPARTMENT: номе
+DEPARTMENT: НОМЕ

-ADDRESS: HOME
+ADDRESS: НОМЕ

 PHONE:

 CAMPUS AND EMAIL ADDRESS:

 CAMPUS PHONE:

-Jniversity Policy or Regulation Violated: Statement of grievance including date of act(s) or omission(s) complained of: Remedy Sought: I will be represented in this grievance by: (check one) ) Myself ( ) Legal Counsel ( ) Other, specify understand that this grievance will not be processed if the act(s) or omission(s) complained of herein are, or become, the subject of any other administrative or judicialproceeding. complained of herein are, or become, the subject of any other administrative or judicialproceeding. complained of herein are, or become, the subject of any other administrative or judicialproceeding. complained of herein are, or become, the subject of any other administrative or judicialproceeding. complained of herein are, or become, the subject of any other administrative or judicialproceeding. complained of herein are, or become, the subject of any other administrative or judicialproceeding.
-Signature of Grievant Signature of Grievant Signature of Grievant
+Jniversity Policy or Regulation Violated: Statement of grievance including date of act(s) or omission(s) complained of: Remedy Sought: I will be represented in this grievance by: (check one) ) Myself () Legal Counsel () Other, specify understand that this grievance will not be processed if the act(s) or omission(s) complained of herein are, or become, the subject of any other administrative or judicialproceeding. complained of herein are, or become, the subject of any other administrative or judicialproceeding. complained of herein are, or become, the subject of any other administrative or judicialproceeding. complained of herein are, or become, the subject of any other administrative or judicialproceeding. complained of herein are, or become, the subject of any other administrative or judicialproceeding. complained of herein are, or become, the subject of any other administrative or judicialproceeding.
+Signature of Grievant Signature of Grievant Signature of Grievant Signature of Grievant